Naomiteroh/Seasonal_Flu_Prediction_Analysis/README.md

 ## Overview

-Kenya experiences two flu seasons annually — March to May and October to December.
+Kenya experiences two flu seasons annually: March to May and October to December.
 Despite the availability of seasonal flu vaccines, vaccination rates remain consistently low particularly among younger and lower income populations.